TommySoucy/H3MP/README.md

 - Only report bugs if you don't use any of the mods from the incompatibilities list.
 - Report bugs directly to VIPkiller17#4326 on discord and always send **_full_** output logs.
 - Currently only made for game branch "alpha - Mod Safe".
+- If you get "PatchVerify" errors on start up it means either your game or H3MP is the wrong version.

 ## Manual Installation